YoelTokatly/vocabulatu_trainer/README.md

 # Vocabulary Trainer
+A simple interactive vocabulary learning tool with a CLI interface and an optional Streamlit web application.

 Vocabulary Trainer is a simple tool designed to help users improve their vocabulary by practicing and learning new words interactively.